Gapplegate Music Review

 Cape May, New Jersey, United States

 I am a life-long writer, musician, composer and editor.
 I wrote for Cadence for many years, a periodical covering jazz and improv music.
 My combined Blogspot blogs (as listed in the links) now cover well over 3,000 recordings in review.
 It's been a labor of love.
 The music is chosen because I like it, for the most part, so you won't find a great deal of nastiness here.
 I have no affiliations and gain nothing from liking what I do, so that makes me somewhat impartial.
 I do happen to like a set of certain musics done well, so it's not everything released that gets coverage on these blogs.
-I have thirteen volumes of compositions available on amazon.com.
-Just type in "Grego Applegate Edwards" to find them.
-(But one is under "Gregory Applegate Edwards.")
 I went to music and higher education schools and got degrees.
 It changed my life and gave me the ability to think and write better.
 I've studied with master musicians, too.
 The benefits I gained from them are invaluable.
 I appreciate my readers.
 You are why I write these reviews.
 I hope the joy of music enriches your life like it does mine.
 Thank you.
 And thank you to all the artists that make it possible.

 View my complete profile